🌍 Introduction

 🐝 Conclusion : The Interdependence of Bees and Human Health

-The relationship between bees and humans is one of deep, biological interdependence.
-Bees feed us, heal us, and sustain the planet’s life-support systems.
+In summary, the Bees and Human Health relationship is the ultimate example of planetary symbiosis.
 Their work provides direct health benefits through products like the antibacterial power of honey, the immune support of propolis, and the nutrition of royal jelly.
 Indirectly, they secure the nutrient-dense crops that form the backbone of a healthy human diet.
 The undeniable Connection Between Bees and Human Health means that their survival is our fundamental responsibility.
 Protecting bees and supporting sustainable beekeeping is not merely an ecological choice—it is a critical investment in our own future health and global food security.